 Getting Cary Grant for The Philadelphia Story

 By 1940, Cary Grant was a bonafide superstar.
 Under open contract to not one, but two studios—Columbia and RKO—Grant was free to do The Philadelphia Story.
-But the deal had to be satisfactory to both of his studios.
+But the deal had to be satisfactory to both studios.

-And his studios demanded that Grant not only get paid more than Katharine Hepburn, he must also get star billing above her in the film’s credits and advertisements.
+Columbia and RKO demanded that Grant not only get paid more than Katharine Hepburn, he must also get star billing above her in the film’s credits and advertisements.

 The Philadelphia Story: A Happy Set